maximilianh/cellBrowser/docs/scanpy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Requirements: python3 with Scanpy installed, see https://scanpy.readthedocs.io/en/latest/installation.html.
+Please make sure that you install the igraph library.
+It's a requirement for the most basic scanpy features, but it's not an official requirement of scanpy.
+The command `pip install scanpy[louvain]` will make sure that igraph is installed.

 We provide a wrapper around Scanpy which runs filtering, PCA, nearest-neighbors, clustering, t-SNE and UMAP and formats them for cbBuild.
 An